texttochange/vusion-backend/README.rst

             **Note: Once these commands run successfully, you can delete the scripts get-pip.py and distribute_setup.py**

 	8. Now typing pip should work.
 If it doesn’t it means the Scripts folder is not in your path.
-	   Run the next command in that case (Note that this command must be run only once or your PATH will get longer and longer).
+	   Run the next command in that case
+	   (Note that this command must be run only once or your PATH will get longer and longer).
-	   Make sure to replace c:\Python27\Scripts with the correct location of your Python installation:
+	   Make sure to replace c:\Python27\Scripts with the correct location of your Python installation
              ::

                   setx PATH "%PATH%;C:\Python27\Scripts"